-I made the difficult decision last week to remove some of my titles from circulation.
+I made the tough decision last week to remove some of my titles from circulation.
 Not an easy or overnight decision by any means — I spent many months reaching that conclusion.
-With the closure of one publisher now was as good a time as any to reconsider some of my older works.
+With the closure of one publisher, now was as good a time as any to reconsider some of my older works.
 Those I’ve withdrawn no longer represent me.
-I’ve improved and my style has changed.
+My style has changed as I have improved.
 I may re-release some after an edit but I’m happy to let others rest for now, if not indefinitely.
-I wrote a few books I never intended to write, owing to the muse and opportunity.
+A few books I never intended to write, owing to the muse and opportunity.
 I regret none of them — they were all a learning experience — but my interests have grown, as have the possibilities.